aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-parametergroup/docs/README.md

 #### Description

-A user supplied description for the parameter group.
+A description of the parameter group.

 _Required_: No